 Pictured above: Red or hybrid mulberries – dark purple berries are ready, pink and white berries still need time to ripen on the tree.

 Pictured above: Freshly picked juicy and ripe white mulberries.

 When to contact Not Far From The Tree to schedule a pick:

-We’ll need 3-5 days notice to organize a pick so contact us when the fruit is almost ready to pick at email@example.com or 647-769-7425.
-A good time to call is when 1/3 or more of the berries are ready to harvest.
+We’ll need some advance notice to schedule your pick, so please submit a fruit pick request 3-5 days before your fruit is ready.
+A good time to do this is when 1/3 or more of the berries are ready to harvest.

 You’ll know they’re ready to harvest when…